 2. AI and the Future of Patents: How Artificial Intelligence is Changing Invention

 With the advent of machine learning algorithms, AI can now generate novel ideas and inventions.
-This raises questions about who owns the IP rights for these inventions – the computer programmer or the company that employs them?
+This raises questions about who owns the IP rights for these inventions – the computer programmer or the AI?
 As AI continues to evolve, we may see a shift towards collective ownership of IP rights, similar to open source software licensing models.
-Additionally, AI can help streamline the patent application process by automating searches for prior art and identifying potential patentable subject matter.
+Additionally, AI can help streamline the patent services process by automating searches for prior art and identifying potential patentable subject matter.

 3. The Importance of Trademarks in a Digital Age